 For churches, ministers are almost always considered employees of their churches and should be issued a W-2.
 However they are handled differently than "regular" employees.
 See this page for more instruction on handling a minister's payroll: Clergy Tax

 To determine how to properly classify your worker, look at the degree of control and independence that exist between your organization and the individual preforming the service:

-See these three categories spelled out in more detail on the IRS site in this article: Independent Contractor (Self-Employed) or Employee?
+See those three categories spelled out in more detail on the IRS site in this article: Independent Contractor (Self-Employed) or Employee?